 He is a recipient of the Robert T. Chien Memorial Award for his doctoral work, the NSF CAREER Award, and the ONR Young Investigator Award.
-He is a Fellow of the IEEE, and has served the IEEE in a number of capacities, including as a member of Technical Committees, Associate Editor, Guest Editor for special issues, and as Technical Co-Chair for workshops and conferences.
-He led the establishment of the recently founded NSF Research Coordination Network on Millimeter-Wave Wireless.
+He is a Fellow of the IEEE, and has served the IEEE in a number of capacities, including as a member of Technical Committees, Guest Editor for special issues, Associate Editor, and as Technical Program Co-chair for workshops and conferences.
+His research interests include wireless communications, channel modeling, statistical signal processing, communication and information theory, time-frequency analysis, machine learning, and applications.
+A current focus is the development of basic theory, system architectures, and testbeds for emerging wireless technologies, including millimeter-wave wireless and high-dimensional multi-antenna multiple input multiple output (MIMO) systems.
+He also led the creation of the NSF Research Coordination Network on Millimeter-Wave Wireless in October 2016.

 At the NSF, Dr. Sayeed’s program portfolio covers a broad range of topics spanning communications, sensing, signal processing, imaging, and integrated design of hardware and algorithms for information processing systems.
 He is a member of two Working Groups relating to two of the 10 NSF Big Ideas: 1) The Quantum Leap Working Group which is an NSF-wide effort for developing new cross-disciplinary initiatives for advancing Quantum Information Science and Engineering, and 2) The Harnessing the Data Revolution Working Group which is an NSF-wide effort for developing new cross-disciplinary initiatives for advancing Data Science and Engineering.